 As a full time research student, you are expected to be engaging with your studies on a full time basis as if you were in full time employment.
 All holidays, absences and research periods away from the campus and any periods of paid or unpaid work (including voluntary work) must be approved by your supervisor BEFORE they take place.

-What happens if I do not log an Engagement
+What happens if I do not engage?

 Stage Zero